-Steve Jobs IPhone 2017 Birthday Is Here, But Apple Watch Is His True Luxury Fashion Honor
+Steve Jobs iPhone 2017 Birthday Is Here, But Apple Watch Is His True Luxury Fashion Honor

-Steve Jobs is being honored in 2017 due to the 10 year birthday of the iPhone on January 9.
+Steve Jobs is being honored in 2017 due to the 10-year birthday of the iPhone on January 9.
 Despite the idea that Steve Jobs will be celebrated when the iPhone 8 comes out in 2017, the company he made famous may currently be honoring him with the Apple Watch.

 Due to Apple’s slipping profits, according to Business Insider, many miss Steve Jobs’ signature leadership style, and some feel his principle of focusing on making a select number of very high-quality products is not being honored.